|

 This line is labeled Start.
 Since the

-contained on any line.
+do not have to be contained on any line.

 Output Pattern